Squareys/Blender-OpenGEX/README.md

 # Differences from the original

 * Support for exporting linked objects and linked groups
-* Faster geometry export, but:
+* Faster geometry export, but: \*
   * No support for morphing
   * No support for vertex skin weights
 * Support for exporting object game physics as Extensions [=> documentation](https://github.com/Squareys/Blender-OpenGEX/wiki/PhysicsMaterial-Extension)
 * Support for exporting custom properties as Extensions [=> documentation](https://github.com/Squareys/Blender-OpenGEX/wiki/Property-Extension)
 * Support for exporting the worlds ambient color and material ambient factor [=> documentation](https://github.com/Squareys/Blender-OpenGEX/wiki/Ambient-Colors)
+* Option for rounding floating point number to n decimal places
+* Option to export only the first material slot of each object

-Some of the broken features may be implemented if I start needing them.
+\* Some of the broken features may be implemented in the future if I start needing them.

-# License
+# Version Semantics

+OpenGEX Exporter Addon versions are built up as:

+`<OpenGEX specification version>.<1 digit for OpenGEX Exporter Addon version>`

 ```
 Copyright © 2015, 2016 Jonathan Hale